StraySignal/fediverse-radar/README.md

 - The CLI and HTML report opening work on Windows, macOS, and Linux.
 - The tool uses the [`open`](https://www.npmjs.com/package/open) package to open HTML reports in your default browser, automatically using the correct command for your OS.
-- **⚠️ On Windows, automatic opening of the HTML report is currently unreliable.**
+- **⚠️ If you're using Arc Browser on Windows, automatic opening of the HTML report is currently unreliable.**
   You will be shown the path to the HTML file and a tip to run `start output.html` in your terminal to open it manually.

 ---